 Fauske Adiabatic Calorimeters

-In the late seventies the American Institute of Chemical Engineers (AIChE) initiated a research project investigating various aspects of reactor vent sizing.
-This research project was to be known as DIERS (Design Institute for Emergency Relief Systems) and a newly formed company called Fauske and Associates (FAI) were awarded the contract as lead investigators.
+In the late 1970s, the American Institute of Chemical Engineers (AIChE) initiated a research project investigating various aspects of reactor vent sizing.
+This research project was to be known as DIERS (Design Institute for Emergency Relief Systems) and a newly-formed company called Fauske and Associates (FAI) were awarded the contract as lead investigators.
 This was due to Hans Fauske and his colleagues’ standing as world experts on two-phase flow which was thought to be a significant aspect when considering relief systems.
-The DIERS project formally finished in the mid-eighties but the worldwide DIERS community is still active and FAI are still active in the discussions and developments in vent sizing methodology.
+The DIERS project formally finished in the mid-1980s but the worldwide DIERS community is still active and FAI are still active in the discussions and developments in vent sizing methodology.